GCBallesteros/PythonCookiecutter/README.md

 # Usage

 1. git clone
-2. remove .git directory and README
-3. Rename the folder
+2. Rename the folder
-4. sh prep_env.sh -> This will create a new virtual env and install everything
+3. sh prep_env.sh -> This will create a new virtual env and install everything
-5. Delete `prep_env.sh`
-6. Test nvim with `test.py` and delete once everything is working
+4. Test nvim with `test.py` and delete once everything is working
+5. Remove .git directory, not done in script to avoid unfortunate accidents